1. Amber Light: This color symbolizes the Fire of God and the

 Holy Covering, Loyalty, Divinity, Revelation Knowledge, Grace, Mercy, Royalty,

 Priesthood.
-Blue is the fifth Stone on the Priest’s Ephod: Sapphire which
+Blue is the 5th Stone on the Priest’s Ephod: Sapphire which

 symbolizes the Tribe of Simeon.
 The word Simeon means to hear God.
 Blue is also